Icon/Navigation/Chevron/Left Back to search

 • Three bedrooms: 1 x double four poster with en-suite walk-in shower, basin, heated towel rail, and WC; 1 x double; 1 x twin

-• Family bathroom with bath/shower attachments, basin, WC, heated towel rail
+• Family bathroom with bath, shower over, basin, WC, heated towel rail

 • Kitchen/dining room